Polar Bear Swim For SIght Questions and Answers

 Where do buses and limos park?

-Premium Bus Parking is available at the corner of West Main and Lockport Streets, across from the Lighthouse Grill -- a fee applies (see green on map).
+Premium Bus and Limo Parking is available at the corner of West Main and Lockport Streets, across from the Lighthouse Grill -- a fee applies (see green on map).

 Unreserved Bus Parking is located off East Main Street at the corner of the park access road to Route 18 (see blue on map).